andreortiz82/ao/src/pages/shorts/ai-ux.md

 Another way designers can use AI is for optimizing their designs.
 AI can analyze user behavior and provide insights on how to improve user experience.
 This can help designers make data-driven decisions and create designs that are more user-friendly and effective.
 However, AI can't replace our ability to empathize with our users and understand their needs and emotions.
 It's our human touch and ability to connect with our audience that makes our designs truly effective.

-In conclusion, designers can use AI as a partner in the design process without fearing that it will replace us as creatives.
+Designers - use AI as a partner in the creative process without fear.
 AI can help us in many ways, but it's our unique perspective and creativity that make our designs truly memorable and effective.
-So, let's embrace AI as a tool to enhance our creativity and make our designs even better.
+So, let's embrace AI as a tool to enhance our knowlegde, skills, and creativity.